qrzn23/min/wip/magick/content.md

 The word ALIM may in fact be considered as neuter.
 By a rather absurd convention, neuter objects are treated as feminine on account of their superficial resemblance in passivity and inertness with the unfertilized female.
 But the female produces life by the intervention of the male, while the neuter does so only when impregnated by Spirit.
 Thus we find the feminine AMA becoming AIMA^[AMA is 42, the number of sterility; AIMA, 52, that of fertility, of BN, the SON.] through the operation of the phallic Yod, while ALIM, the congress of dead elements, only fructifies by the brooding of Spirit.

-This being so, how can we describe ALIM as containing a Magical formula ?
+This being so, how can we describe ALIM as containing a Magical formula?
 Inquiry discloses the fact that this formula is of a very special kind.

 The word adds up to 81, which is a number of the moon.
 It is thus the formula of witchcraft, which is under Hecate^[See A. Crowley “Orpheus" for an Invocation of this Goddess.] .
 It is only the romantic mediaeval perversion of science that represents young women as partaking in witchcraft, which is, properly speaking, restricted to the use of such women as are no longer women in the Magical sense of the word, because they are no longer capable of corresponding to the formula of the male, and are therefore neuter rather than feminine.
 It is for this reason that their method has always been referred to the moon, in that sense of the term in which she appears, not as the feminine correlative of the sun, but as the burnt-out, dead, airless satellite of earth.